 Supervision for MA students will be provided by academic researchers with significant experience of undertaking research across a range of topics in theatre and performance research.
 Your supervisor or co-supervisors will support and guide you from the application stage to the completion of your research.
 We supervise a wide range of students from a variety of different countries and backgrounds and welcome this diversity among our student body.

 Research in the department is transnational, collaborative and interdisciplinary and is focused on the following main - but overlapping - research themes:

-- Performance, Politics and Popular Culture
+- Theory, Aesthetics and the Popular

 As a research student, your closest contact will be with your supervisor, or co-supervisors, who will meet with you regularly to discuss your work.
 The supervisory relationship is at the heart of your research.
 Your supervisor(s) are experts in their field who will guide you throughout your degree and will agree upon a programme of reading, research and writing with you.
 You will also be allocated a mentor in the department to whom you may address matters related to your study.

 Throughout your degree you will be integrated into the theatre and performance postgraduate community, have opportunities to undertake professional skills training and be encouraged to attend research events and workshops both in the department and the wider university.

 Entry requirements 2:i undergraduate degree (or equivalent) in a related subject

 IELTS overall score of 7.0, minimum component scores of two at 6.0/6.5 and the rest at 7.0 or above